leonardgoeke/AnyMOD.jl/docs/src/parameter_list.md

 ```@raw html
 <p class="norm">
-Limits on exchange quantites.
+Limits on exchange quantities.
 In the inheritance rules <em>sum*</em> only applies for upper limits.
 </p>

 <table class="tabelle">